Ankithubnew/Placements-Notifier-Bot/README.md

 To obtain a Telegram Bot Token, you can follow these steps:

-- Create a bot on Telegram by talking to the BotFather (https://core.telegram.org/bots#botfather).
+- Create a bot on Telegram by talking to the BotFather (https://core.telegram.org/bots#botfather) [find telegram bot token](https://drive.google.com/file/d/12CQum85EHOA6ckAHdGWWH0ePJUn6DxPV/view).
 - Once you have your Bot Token, replace `your-telegram-bot-token` in the `.env` file.
+- Change the line no 10 chatId with your telegram chat id to find the chat id start this telegram bot it will give you your chat id [RawDataBot](https://t.me/raw_data_bot)

 4. Start the bot: `npm start`.